mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-This time, we expect the `"Take a break"` virtual thread to be scheduled and executed on the only carrier thread when the `"Working consciousness"` reaches the blocking operation.
+This time, we expect the `takeABreak` virtual thread to be scheduled and executed on the only carrier thread when the `workingConsciousness` reaches the blocking operation.
 The output confirms our expectations:

 ```
 21:30:51.677 [Working consciousness] INFO in.rcard.virtual.threads.App - VirtualThread[#21,Working consciousness]/runnable@ForkJoinPool-1-worker-1 | I'm working hard